PerezHz/TaylorIntegration.jl/docs/src/taylor_method.md

 which are smooth enough, allowing to reach a precision comparable to round-off errors per time-step.
 A *high-order* Taylor approximation of the solution (dependent variable) is constructed such that the error is quite small.
-A time-step is constructed which warrantees the validity of the series; this is used to sum up the Taylor expansion to obtain an approximation of the solution at later time.
+A time-step is constructed which guarantees the validity of the series; this is used to sum up the Taylor expansion to obtain an approximation of the solution at a later time.

 ## [The recurrence relation](@id rec_rel)